 Depending on the final entry option, candidate samples can be submitted via the OCR Repository, post or via a moderation visit.

-The OCR Repository enables centres to submit candidate work electronically for moderation (and, in the case of MFL, for marking) and is an option for most specifications.
+The OCR Repository enables centres to submit candidate work electronically for moderation and is an option for most specifications.
 (You can check this in the entry codes booklet.)

 You should select this option when you make your entries.
 Once you receive your sample request, you should upload the work to the OCR Repository within three working days of receiving the request.